 The tradition of zielniki

-In his 16th-century book Herbarz Polski (Polish Herbarium), Polish pharmacist and priest Marcin z Urzędowa wrote:
+In his 16th-century book Herbarz Polski (Polish Herbarium), the Polish pharmacist and priest Marcin z Urzędowa wrote:

-There would be no pricier medicine in the pharmacy than herbs, if they weren’t so common, and nature gives birth to them so commonly not to be deminuta in necessarius [lacking in what’s necessary]
+There would be no pricier medicine in the pharmacy than herbs, if they weren’t so common, and nature gives birth to them so commonly as not to be deminuta in necessarius [lacking in what’s necessary].

 Anna Wazówna, the daughter of King Jan III Waza, was the author of the first Polish zielnik made with specimens of dried herbs, but unfortunately it was destroyed during World War II.
-The princess was very interested in plants and their health benefits, she even had a laboratory and a herb garden.
-And she wasn’t the only one: plants at the time weren’t just randomly growing in fields and meadows, but were also grown in gardens by wealthy citizens and monks.
+The princess was very interested in plants and their health benefits; she even had a laboratory and a herb garden.
+And she wasn’t the only one: plants weren’t just randomly growing in fields and meadows at the time, but were also grown in gardens by wealthy citizens and monks.
 Herb honeys, vinegars, liqueurs and oils were stacked in their pantries.

 Herbs in the 20th century

-One could say that in the supposedly more enlightened 20th century there were two approaches to herbs: one more ‘spiritual’ and ‘unconventional’, and the other more ‘scientific’ that treated phytotherapy as an inherent part of medicine.
-In Poland, Stanisław Breyer was an advocate for plant-based medicine (as well as for a mostly raw, vegetarian diet), and he promoted it in the magazine Zielnik Polski (1921-1922):
+One could say that in the supposedly more enlightened 20th century, there were two approaches to herbs: one more ‘spiritual’ and ‘unconventional’, and the other more ‘scientific’, which treated phytotherapy as an inherent part of medicine.
+In Poland, Stanisław Breyer was an advocate for plant-based medicine (as well as for a mostly raw, vegetarian diet), and he promoted it in the magazine Zielnik Polski (Polish Herbaria) (1921-1922):

 This magazine is essential to all adherers of natural healing as well as those who collect and grow therapeutic herbs!
 A new source of national wealth!
 The first magazine of this kind in Poland!

-Apart from being a physician, Breyer was also fascinated with esotericism, parapsychology and spiritualism – topics popular after WWI among the European intellectual elite.
-Franciscan monk Andrzej Czesław Klimuszko was another important figure in herbalism in Poland – he wasn’t only famous for his ability to heal people with efficient mixtures, but also for his apparent gift of clairvoyance: he read peoples’ future, looking at their photos, and predicted, among other things, that a Pole would become Pope.
-Klimuszko also spoke about World War III, which he claimed is due to begin ‘in the South, when all treaties will have been signed, and eternal peace will have been pronounced’.
+Apart from being a physician, Breyer was also fascinated with esotericism, parapsychology and spiritualism – topics popular after WWI amongst the European intellectual elite.
+The Franciscan monk Andrzej Czesław Klimuszko was another important figure in herbalism in Poland – he was famous not only for his ability to heal people with efficient mixtures, but also for his apparent gift of clairvoyance: he read peoples’ future, looking at their photos, and predicted, amongst other things, that a Pole would become Pope.
+Klimuszko also spoke about World War III, which he claimed was due to begin ‘in the South, when all treaties will have been signed, and eternal peace will have been pronounced’.

-In 1949 in Warsaw Centrala Zielarska (Herbal Headquarters) was established, which later morphed into Herbapol – a company which is now the leader of herb production in Poland and whose logo you see on the packages and bottles of popular teas and syrups.
+In 1949, the Centrala Zielarska (Herbal Headquarters) was established in Warsaw. it later morphed into Herbapol – a company which is now the leader of herb production in Poland and whose logo you can see on packages and bottles of popular teas and syrups.

-While mint, fennel and camomile teas, as well as herbs used in the kitchen such as rosemary, thyme or basil, are pretty much known to every Pole, there’s now a booming interest in wild lesser-known plants.
-An ambassador of foraging them is ethnobiologist Łukasz Łuczaj, acclaimed author of books such as Dzikie Rośliny Jadalne Polski: Przewodnik Survivalowy (Poland’s Wild Edible Plants: A Survival Guide) and Dzika Kuchnia (Wild Cuisine).
-He organises workshops and foraging walks for people interested in using wild plants such as ground elder, sweet flag or hogweed (which is called barszcz in Polish and gives its name to a variety of sour soups that today are made mostly from beetroots) in their kitchen or growing a ‘wild garden’.
+While mint, fennel and camomile teas – as well as herbs used in the kitchen such as rosemary, thyme or basil – are pretty much known to every Pole, there’s now a booming interest in wild lesser-known plants.
+An ambassador of foraging for them is the ethnobiologist Łukasz Łuczaj, acclaimed author of books such as Dzikie Rośliny Jadalne Polski: Przewodnik Survivalowy (Poland’s Wild Edible Plants: A Survival Guide) and Dzika Kuchnia (Wild Cuisine).
+He organises workshops and foraging walks for people interested in using wild plants such as ground elder, sweet flag or hogweed (which is called barszcz in Polish and gives its name to a variety of sour soups that today are made mostly from beetroots) in their kitchen, or growing a ‘wild garden’.

-The DIY trend, encouraging people to make their own cosmetics and preserves, as well as the love of everything ‘organic’ and ‘natural’ is growing in Poland: blogs and books about the different uses of plants are booming.
-For some it has become a lifestyle choice: tired big-city folk go on vacation to places such as Lawendowe Pole in the village Nowe Kawkowo in Warmia, where Lawendowe Muzeum Żywe (Living Lavender Museum) was established, dedicated to growing this fragrant plant, usually associated with Provence.
-They also head to Beskid Niski, where the Dzikie Stoły (Wild Tables) restaurant event is shines a light on natural locally-sourced cuisine booming with wild herbs.
+The DIY trend encouraging people to make their own cosmetics and preserves is growing in Poland, as is the love of everything ‘organic’ and ‘natural’: blogs and books about different uses of plants are booming.
+For some, it has become a lifestyle choice: tired big-city folk go on vacation to places such as Lawendowe Pole (Lavender Fields) in the village Nowe Kawkowo in Warmia, where Lawendowe Muzeum Żywe (Living Lavender Museum) was established, dedicated to growing this fragrant plant, usually associated with Provence.
+They also head to Beskid Niski, where the Dzikie Stoły (Wild Tables) restaurant event shines a light on natural, locally sourced cuisine booming with wild herbs.

 Some simple remedies to remember

-Herbs are an inherent part of Polish tradition and folklore, but are also an important and cheap addition to a healthy lifestyle: it’s quite possible some of the best cosmetics and cures for minor ailments grow in your garden!
+Herbs are an inherent part of Polish tradition and folklore, but they are also an important and cheap addition to a healthy lifestyle.
+It’s quite possible some of the best cosmetics and cures for minor ailments grow in your garden!
 Here are some examples of what you can do:

-- Build a Polish-inspired spice rack: we use lovage to make rosół (and as an aphrodisiac!), spice our soups, stews and smalec (lard spread with fried onions) with marjoram, while our meats are laced with juniper.
+- Build a Polish-inspired spice rack: we use lovage to make rosół (and as an aphrodisiac!) and spice our soups, stews and smalec (lard spread with fried onions) with marjoram, while our meats are laced with juniper.

 - Try to make your own cosmetics with glycerin or coconut oil as a base, using herbs such as nettle, dandelion or hackberry.
 If that’s too much of an effort, look for natural, herb-based cosmetics – preferably Polish ones if you have the chance!